SuperOfficeDocs/superoffice-docs/docs/en/identity-management/federated-id-and-identity-providers.md

 * Google Domains
   * Basic, Business, and Enterprise of Google Workspace subscriptions include this
-* Microsoft Azure AD (AAD)
+* Microsoft Entra ID (ME-ID, formerly Azure Active Directory)
   * Many Microsoft 365 subscriptions include this
-  * Azure AD Premium P1 or higher.
+  * Microsoft Entra ID Premium P1 or higher.

 >[!NOTE]
 > Use Microsoft or Google as federation gateway with your custom IDP.

 Other ways of achieving this can be to use:

-* **Microsoft Hybrid Identity:** able to connect local AD
+* **Microsoft Hybrid Identity:** able to connect local Active Directory
   * [microsoft.com - what-is-azure-ad-connect][3]
   * [microsoft.com - what-is-hybrid-identity][4]
-    * If you don't have a Microsoft 365 subscription, you probably need Azure AD Premium P1 or higher.
+    * If you don't have a Microsoft 365 subscription, you probably need Microsoft Entra ID Premium P1 or higher.
         Consult Microsoft for cost and other considerations for setting up a Hybrid Identity.
 * **Google Cloud Directory Sync**: sync from another system to Google